|Nutrition Facts (per serving)|

 Hard boil the eggs.
 Allow them to cool in cold water.
-Peel and cut the eggs into quarters or slice into thick slices and set aside.
+Peel and cut the eggs into quarters or thick slices and set aside.

 Cut the lettuce head in half.
 Rinse the lettuce under cold water and allow to drain.
-While it is draining, prep the vegetables.
+While it is draining, prepare the vegetables.

-Open the cans of tuna, white asparagus, and artichoke hearts and drain each one well.
+Drain the cans of tuna, white asparagus, and artichoke hearts.

-Break up the lettuce into small pieces for a salad.
-Make a bed of lettuce on a large platter.
+Tear the lettuce into bite-size pieces and arrange as a bed on a large platter.

-On top of the bed, place the tomatoes, cucumbers, onions, peppers, and carrots.
+On top of the bed, arrange the tomatoes, cucumbers, onion, peppers, and carrots.

 Spread the tuna around the bed of lettuce, breaking it up into small chunks with a fork.

-Place the reserved egg slices, asparagus, artichoke hearts, olives, and baby corn ears (if using) on top.
+Place the reserved egg slices, asparagus, artichoke hearts, olives, and baby corn, if using, on top.

 Dress with oil and vinegar and sprinkle with salt to taste.

 Make It Your Own

 This is one of those recipes that is absolutely open to interpretation—don't worry if you are missing one or more of the ingredients.
 Each family in Spain has its own version of ensalada mixta, so it is slightly different in every household.
 Feel free to add your own fresh ingredients from your kitchen or garden and give it a unique spin as well.

 If you are looking for some inspiration, other popular ingredients you can add are anchovies, avocados, black olives, potatoes, and scallions.
-For the dressing, some people prefer a sherry vinaigrette while others mix lemon juice and chopped cilantro into the olive oil.
+For the dressing, some people prefer a sherry vinaigrette while others like mixing lemon juice and chopped cilantro into the olive oil.